What We Do

 What is a 5 in 5 Health Check?

 A 5 in 5 Health Check consists of five tests, each explained in detail below, that have been put together in one package to provide you with a detailed ‘snap shot’ of your health.
 We can help further if you have questions related to the Health Check or talk to the Doctor if you need further information about what you can do next.
-Appointments can be booked online using the blue button on the right of the screen or Contact Us and we will make the booking for you.

 Body Mass Index